Pittsburgh Homicide Lawyer | Worgul, Sarna & Ness

 • Robbery

-Mandatory penalties for second-degree murder in Pennsylvania include life in prison with no parole chances.
-Anyone involved in a murder case of the second degree may be convicted felons, whether they are principals or accomplices.
-Even the getaway driver in a bank robbery may face life in prison without parole if a person dies in the process of the felony.
+The mandatory penalty for second-degree murder is life in prison without parole.
+Anyone involved in the underlying felony can be convicted—whether they are the principal actor or an accomplice.
+Even the getaway driver in a bank robbery may face life imprisonment if someone dies during the crime.

 Murder of the Third Degree